moorepants/learn-multibody-dynamics/motion.rst

 ==================================

 In Eq. :math:numref:`eq-nonholonomic-qdot` we show the form of the nonholonomic constraints in terms of :math:`\dot{\bar{q}}`.
 Newton's and Euler's Second Laws of motion will require calculation of acceleration and angular acceleration respectively.
 These laws of motion are second order differential equations because it involves second time derivatives of distances and angles.
 Any second order differential equation can be equivalently represented by two first order differential equations by introducing a new variable for any first derivative terms.
-We are working towards writing the equations of motion of a multibody system, which will be differential equations in a first order form.
-To do this, we now introduce the variables :math:`u_1, \ldots, u_n` and define them as linear functions of the time derivatives of the generalized coordinates :math:`\dot{q}_1, \ldots, \dot{q}_n`.
+We are working towards writing the equations of motion of a multibody system, which will be differential equations that are most useful for simulation when in a first order form.
+To do this, we now introduce the variables :math:`\bar{u} = \left[u_1, \ldots, u_n\right]^T` and define them as linear functions of the time derivatives of the generalized coordinates :math:`\dot{q}_1, \ldots, \dot{q}_n`.
 These variables are called *generalized speeds*.
 They take the form: